cloudnative-pg/docs/versioned_docs/version-1.25/recovery.md

 Postgres instance in recovery mode.
 In this phase, PostgreSQL is up, though not able to accept connections, and the pod is healthy according to the liveness probe.
 By way of the `restore_command`, PostgreSQL starts fetching WAL files from the archive.
-You can speed up this phase by setting the `maxParallel` option and enabling the parallel WAL restore capability.
+(You can speed up this phase by setting the `maxParallel` option and enabling the parallel WAL restore capability.)

-This phase terminates when PostgreSQL reaches the target, either the end of the WAL or the required target in case of PITR.
+This phase terminates when PostgreSQL reaches the target (either the end of the WAL or the required target in case of PITR.
 You can optionally specify a `recoveryTarget` to perform a PITR.
 If left unspecified, the recovery continues up to the latest available WAL on the default target timeline (`latest`).